LaneF/AssetStoreInvoiceVerifierBot/README.md

 2. Create a Repl.it which runs, logs in the bot, and reads messages.
 3. Add the bot to your server with the correct permissions (read messages, manage messages, assign roles)
 4. In your Repl.it add a .env file with the Discord Bot Token and Unity Store API Key variables.
-5. Use UptimeRobot to ping your Repl.it to keep it from sleeping after being inactive for an hour.
+5. Use uptimerobot.com to ping your Repl.it to keep it from sleeping after being inactive for an hour.
 6. Test your bot in your guild server.

+Check out the video for details on how that all works.
+It's a very good tutorial, clear and concise, and will answer your questions.
+The code here is basically just the code to run the bot and talk to the unity API.
+You'll have to setup the services, give the bot permissions, etc.